Commercial property disputes: What you need to know

 For example, you must follow the correct legal procedures if you want a tenant to leave.
 This includes sending the correct legal notices and complying with legally imposed timeframes.

-If you’re a business tenant and want to extend your lease, you’ll need to follow procedures too, ensuring that you don’t undermine any legal rights that you lease or the law provides to you.
+If you’re a business tenant and want to extend your lease, you’ll need to follow procedures too, ensuring that you don’t undermine any legal rights that your lease or the law provides to you.

 Property-related disputes with neighbours